 Over the past few years, there have been a number of “advanced” Russian weapons unveiled to the media.
 Unfortunately for Russia, many of them have turned out to be total duds.

 During the Cold War, the United States and Soviet Union played the roles of competing super powers, with each nation investing heavily into new weapons technology they hoped would give them a decisive edge against the competition.
-Of course, the Soviet Union fell in the early 1990s, leaving the Russian people to pick up the pieces and the United States reigning as the world’s sole remaining global power.
+Of course, the Soviet Union fell in the early 1990s, leaving the Russian people to pick up the pieces and the United States reigning as the world’s sole remaining super power.

-Less than a decade after the fall of the Soviet Union, Vladimir Putin (a Russian politician and former KGB agent) rose to power, and although he’s shuffled titles periodically to avoid term limits, the nation has remained under his control in form or another since 1999.
+Less than a decade after the fall of the Soviet Union, Vladimir Putin (a Russian politician and former KGB agent) rose to power, and although he’s shuffled titles periodically to avoid term limits, the nation has remained under his control in one form or another since 1999.
 Putin is a popular figure among large portions of the Russian people (thanks in no small part to a government-controlled media) but internationally, he’s seen as an aggressive leader with few qualms about ending lives as he pursues his vision of Russian interests.
 Over the years, Putin has been tied to a number of public assassinations and attempts, including the poisoning of a former Russian military intelligence officer turned MI6 informant (Sergei Skripal) on English soil in 2018.

 It’s because of Russia’s aggressive foreign policy that the nation’s economy has struggled to find new footing since the end of the Soviet glory days.
 Russia’s military annexation of Crimea in 2014 serves as one significant example of Russia’s knack for circumventing international norms through the use of irregular warfare.
-Russia’s attempts to influence foreign elections in Europe and the United States serves as yet another.
+Russia’s attempts to influence foreign elections in Europe and the United States serve as yet another.

 Sanctions placed on Russia by the international community following those and countless other incidents have left the Russian military with an ever-shrinking pot of money to invest in Putin’s force-wide modernization efforts.
 As a result, Moscow has adopted a “best bang for their buck” mentality, with less emphasis placed on actual combat operations, and far more placed on developing high profile weapons that draw global attention.
 That attention helps Russia posture as though they remain a global military threat, while also bolstering foreign weapons sales–providing the nation’s military apparatus with a much-needed injection of funds.

 But not all of these “advanced” Russian weapons are quite what they seem.
 In fact, many of Russia’s high profile technological leaps in military prowess have since proven to be little more than publicity stunts.
+The Su-57, Russia’s 5th-generation stealth fighter, exists in too few numbers to matter even if it were good, though it may well become a capable jet in the long term.
+Likewise, Russia’s T-14 Armata main battle tank may also prove to be among the best in the world, if only Russia could afford to build any.

 The Uran-9 Infantry Drone